carafelix/pandiff-vscode/README.md

 ## Disclaimer

 - Do not consider this extension as production ready.
-It's still on development
+It's still on development, things may break.
+Use at your own dicretion

 ## Requirements